Can you hold your baby too much? How much holding does a newborn need? Can you do it too much? Do you have to hold your baby if it cries?

 In this, I mean you being asleep and holding the baby.

-I am against co-sleeping in general, but actually holding your baby while you sleep is a big no-no. You can so easily drop them (this happens frequently at hospitals, even though we consistently remind moms to put the baby in the bassinette if they need to sleep), or roll over them.
+I am against co-sleeping in general, but actually holding your baby while you sleep is a big no-no. You can so easily drop them (this happens frequently at hospitals, even though we consistently remind moms to put the baby in the bassinette if they need to sleep), or roll over onto them.

 You can’t imagine the torment of a mom who’s smothered their baby.
 That’s it.
 That’s all.
 I’ve seen it, it’s horrible.

-Put the baby in a bassinet or a co-sleeper.
+Put the new baby in a bassinet or a co-sleeper.
 The end.
 This is one of my favorites.
 We talk about it in this podcast epsiode.

 Can you spoil a newborn?